section-engineering-education/engineering-education/content/articles/understanding-shared-memory-programming-with-pthreads-and-openmp/index.md

 Asynchronously cancellable threads, on the other hand, may be canceled only at specified times.
 The thread will wait for cancellation requests.

-Asynchronous threads using `pthread_setcanceltype`.
-The method's thread has issues.
-The first option should be `PTHREAD_CANCEL_ASYNCHRONOUS` to cancel the thread asynchronously.
+Asynchronous threads use `pthread_setcanceltype` to cancel a thread.
+However, the method's thread may have issues.
+The best option should be to use`PTHREAD_CANCEL_ASYNCHRONOUS` to cancel the thread asynchronously.
 This variable stores the thread's previous cancellation type.

 #### Uncancelable critical sections
 The `pthread_setcancelstate` function prevents a thread from canceling.
 Like `pthread setcanceltype`, it affects the thread that invokes it.